 - PROGRAM FEE INFORMATION

-- Program fees are established by the Arizona Board of Regents (ABOR).
-A program fee of $400 per year in students' Junior and Senior years has been approved for this program.
+Program fees are established by the Arizona Board of Regents (ABOR).
+A program fee of $200 per semester for all students with a Junior or Senior status been approved for this program.